HomeFit AtlasWorkouts that fit the room

 Make it fit

-If the movement feels unclear, do not add reps; use this simpler version first: Shorten the range of motion for wall push-up before changing the exercise.
+If the movement feels unclear, do not add reps; use this simpler version first: Stand closer to the wall and use a smaller elbow bend.

 Stop signal

-Stop the set when this mistake shows up: Rushing wall push-up before the none setup is steady.
+Stop the set when this mistake shows up: Standing too far from the wall and turning the first rep into a shoulder or low-back struggle.
 The cleaner choice is a shorter practice round.

 After You Finish